gdgpce/BadgeCardGenerator/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you are subjected to or notice unacceptable behavior, or have any other concerns, please report it by contacting us at [your-email@example.com].
+If you are subjected to or notice unacceptable behavior, or have any other concerns, please report it by contacting us at [gdscpce@mes.ac.in].
 We will review all reports and take appropriate action.

 ## Addressing Grievances